bnb/ideas/README.md

 Leave a note to yourself, set to send a notification via a variety of media.
 It could send a tweet, email, sms, etc. to alert you given the parameters you specified.

 ### 1-click GH installs from README.md
 Develop a button for OSS projects to put in their README.md files that either 1-click copies the install command or just installs the package.
+This could be plain HTML (piggybacking off the C&P from the GitHub sidebar?) or a browser extension.

 ## Tent